-This course is designed to teach welding symbols and their applications.
-Basic CAD drafting skills are incorporated into making complete weldment drawings.
-The students will create and identify welding symbols and learn to apply them in a variety of drawing situations, which are found in industry.
-This course will be taught in a state-of-the- art facility featuring the latest release SolidWorks.
-(Prerequisites: None).
+This course is designed to teach welding symbols and their applications as well as sheet metal design.
+SolidWorks skills are incorporated into making complete weldment drawings and sheet metal formed and flat layouts.
+Students will create and identify welding symbols and learn to apply them in SolidWorks drawings.
+Students will also calculate sheet metal bend allowance and apply those dimensions to flat layouts using SolidWorks.
+This course will be taught using the latest release of SolidWorks.
+Students must receive a grade of C or better in all CAD courses.
+(Prerequisites: CAD 1039).